When Is Regionalization The Best Option?

 Today, North Carolina Regional MLS is comprised of 15 associations and more than 10,800 agents (and counting) united under one MLS.

 Through the years, FBS has helped MLSs of all sizes and geographies find success through regionalization, including Arizona Regional MLS, Southern Missouri Regional MLS, Montana Regional MLS, and a current onboarding project with the Great North MLS among others.
 In 2020, we also helped with the Oregon Datashare which was working to form a regional using the RESO Platinum standard as their field base.
 The associations made decisions about how their data corresponded with those fields, and the conversion was extra efficient as a result.
 This hybrid option is a great way to maintain MLS autonomy while sharing one database and set of fields.
 Matty Epstein, FBS Director of MLS Sales, who frequently works with MLS Leaders as they start conversations around regionalization says, “FBS is a partner with our customers.
 Partnership is about doing what is best for the MLSs, and their brokers, and agents.
 If that means expanding the MLS’s footprint, sharing data with other MLSs, or staying autonomous, we have the technical and human experience to help make the market work!”

 The Bottom Line

 It may go without saying, but Flexmls is super flexible!
 We’ve always been proud of the product’s ability to conform to the market—not the other way around.
 Flexmls allows member associations to keep a unique, autonomous space while uniting them all under one MLS and a shared set of rules.
 In all scenarios, our team works closely with MLS staff to help guide and assist the business strategies of each individual customer.
 Questions for us?
-Please reach out!
-And tune in next week for Tales from the Wild: Part 4 / Independent MLSs.
-Missed Part 1 and 2?
-Read more here and here.
+Leave a comment below or reach out any time!
+Have you read our other blogs posts in the Tales from the Wild series?
+We dive into other scenarios an MLS might face, data sharing or staying local and independent.